Lincoln Park Zoo: History

 The zoo was founded in 1868, when the Lincoln Park Commissioners were given a gift of two pairs of swans by Central Park's Board of Commissioners in New York City.
 Other animals were soon donated to the park, including, a puma, two elk, three wolves, four eagles, and eight peacock.
 In 1874, a bear cub from the Philadelphia Zoo was the first animal purchased by the zoo, for US$10.
 The bear became quite adept at escaping from its home and could frequently be found roaming Lincoln Park at night.
-In 1884, reportedly the first American bison born in captivity was born at the Lincoln Park Zoo.
+In 1884, an American bison was born at the zoo, reportedly the first of its species to be born in captivity.
 At this time, the species had been hunted almost to extinction in the wild—in 1896, the United States government purchased one bull and seven cows from the Zoo's bison herd to send to Yellowstone National Park to assist in the species' revival.

 From 1888 to 1919 the director of the Lincoln Park Zoo was the flamboyant Cy DeVry, who organized the collection, built many new structures, and obtained the zoo's first elephant and monkeys.
 A new Lion House opened in 1912.
 It was later renovated and reopened in 1990.
 The Primate House opened in 1927, and it was known for housing a popular gorilla named Bushman (1931–1951), one of the only gorillas in a U. S. zoo at the time.
 From 1920 until a Zoo expansion in 1994, the 1893 World's Fair Viking ship was located at the zoo.
 The zoo's great apes were moved to the Lester E. Fisher Great Ape House in 1976, named for the zoo's outgoing director, and the original Primate House was later renovated and reopened in 1992 as the Helen Brach Primate House, featuring more naturalistic settings.

 Marlin Perkins, who gained fame as the host of the television program Zoo Parade, and later Wild Kingdom, was director of the zoo from 1944 until 1962.
 He created and recruited a citizens group, the Lincoln Park Zoological Society, to support the Zoo's mission.
 The facility underwent a dramatic transformation in the 1970s and 1980s, with the additions of many new, naturalistic exhibits.
-In 1995, the Zoological Society assumed management of the zoo from the Chicago Park District, which remains the owner.
+In 1995, the Zoological Society assumed management of the zoo from the Chicago Park District, which is the land owner and became lessee of the Zoo in charge of administration and improvements.
 Zoo administration is currently housed in the nearby building previously used by the Chicago Academy of Sciences, which moved to a new facility in 1999.
 The Kovler Sea Lion Pool opened the same year after an extensive renovation, and it is now home to the zoo's harbor seals.